 Installing an inner plastic liner in the tile may seem like a logical method of blocking roots from entering the system.
 However, it's important to note that the same tile joints that the tree roots grow through allow drainage of excess subsurface water.
 There may be unintended consequences (saturated soils, more water in basements, etc.) if subsurface drainage is inhibited.
+For a pipe of this size lining the tile would also be very expensive.
 We therefore do not recommend pursuing this option.

-3. Tree Removal and Planting Restrictions:
+3. Tree Removal: